S&P Edges Higher to Record Close

 "It's positive in the short term, but it can change very rapidly," she said, adding that President Trump might seek to campaign for re-election by being tough on China.
 "On the technology front, I think frictions are here to stay."

 Overseas stock markets were mixed.
 The regional Stoxx Europe 600 dropped 0.3%.
-In Asia, Japan's Nikkei 225 rose 1.4% by the close.
+In Asia, Japan's Nikkei 225 rose 1.4%.
 China's Shanghai Composite Index and Hong Kong's Hang Seng both posted muted losses.

 Write to Joe Wallace at Joe.Wallace@wsj.com and Karen Langley at karen.langley@wsj.com